ahandsel/Kintone_React_Workshop/F_GET_Data.md

 ---

 ## backend - server.js
-We will set up an Express server that calls Kintone on the behalf of the frontend React App to avoid the CORS error.
+We will set up an Express server that calls Kintone on behalf of the frontend React App to avoid the CORS error.

 Expected result:
   * Calls Kintone's GET Records API when <http://localhost:5000/getData> endpoint is requested with a GET request